*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 See the map above?
 Now look as far right as you can, and that’s Cap de Creus, a peninsula in the Cap de Creus National Park.
 The park has a dry, rocky landscape, but has several breathtaking spots that have even inspired Dalí’s paintings.

-We saw several groups of hikers exploring the rocky landscape, probably headed our same direction.
+We saw several groups of hikers exploring the rocky landscape, probably headed in our same direction.
 They were seeking the end of the Mediterranean Sea, where they’d find several islets, cliffs, and coves.

 Once you reach the end, you can park your car by the lighthouse.
 Many people walk around and hike down to the cliffs.